ebachucph/Algo2021/Project Overview.md

  * Comparing different alelles
  * Statistics
  * Encoding scheme complexity?
+ * Creating the output pandas matrix (Lasse)
  * Plot number of binders versus encoding schemes
- * Performance on y and size of data set on x - comparing the encoding schemes
+ * Performance on y and size of data set on x - comparing the encoding schemes (Alex)

 ## Discussion notes
 *	Hydrophobicity and charge relative change depending on the peptide composition